AbbVie

 Seed Round in 2021

 Starday Foods is a company focused on producing healthy and sustainable food products.
-It emphasizes the use of sustainable practices in its operations, which enhances efficiency and promotes environmentally friendly methods in food and beverage development.
-The company specializes in creating food items that are low in sugar and free from palm oil and dairy, catering to consumers who seek quality ingredients.
-By prioritizing sustainable practices, Starday Foods aims to minimize its environmental impact while delivering nutritious options to its customers.
+It emphasizes sustainable practices in its operations, which enhances the speed and efficiency of food and beverage product development.
+The company is committed to creating food items that are low in sugar and free from palm oil and dairy, thereby catering to consumers seeking quality ingredients.
+Starday Foods aims to minimize its environmental impact while providing nutritious options for health-conscious individuals.

 Stemson Therapeutics